apache/jackrabbit-oak/doc/nodestate.md

 ## Background

-Oak organizes all content in a large tree hierarcy that consists of nodes and properties.
+Oak organizes all content in a large tree hierarchy that consists of nodes and properties.
 Each snapshot or revision of this content tree is immutable, and changes to the tree are expressed as a sequence of new revisions.
 The MicroKernel of an Oak repository is responsible for managing the content